 Unknown or Offbeat Places in Garhwal – Uttarakhand

-Garhwal, literally meaning the land of many “garhs” or forts has a rich history and is filled with offbeat places to catch the loving eye of a seasoned traveler.
-The Garhwal region in the state of Uttarakhand is perhaps the most fascinating, due to the fact that it takes a traveler into the very heart of magnificent Himalayas.
+Garhwal, literally meaning the land of many “garhs” or forts, has a rich history and is filled with offbeat places to catch the loving eye of a seasoned traveler.
+The Garhwal region in the state of Uttarakhand is perhaps the most fascinating because it takes a traveler into the very heart of magnificent Himalayas.

 These offbeat places in Uttarakhand near Delhi will charm you to the core, and enamor you with its astounding beauty.